Saleem1975/Hydroponic-Farm/README.md

 # Hydroponic-Farm
 This project aims to determine the optimal planting and harvesting schedule for a hydroponic farm using data provided by the Agriculture Ministry of Jordan.
 The study calculates the maximum possible profit by considering productivity, volume, selling prices, demand, and operational constraints.
+The project uses Python, SQL, Power BI, and Excel.
 # Hydroponic Farm Planting and Harvesting Optimization

 ## 📄 Project Overview